mysociety/fixmystreet/install/manual-install.md

 #### 5b.
 Install database schema

-Now you can use the provided SQL in `db` to create the required tables, triggers, and initial data.
+Now you can use the provided schema migration script to create the required tables, triggers, and initial data.
 Run the following:

 {% highlight bash %}
-$ psql -U fms fms < db/schema.sql
-$ psql -U fms fms < db/generate_secret.sql
-$ psql -U fms fms < db/alert_types.sql
+$ bin/update-schema --commit
 {% endhighlight %}

 ### 6. Set up config